 You could join a centuries-old Shinto festival one weekend and an international anime convention the next.
 Shop along the streets of Harajuku before heading along to a traditional tea ceremony or a kabuki performance.
 Eat a traditional ichiju sansai, 一汁三菜 breakfast one day and an American-style one the next.
 Or just grab an onigiri, おにぎり(rice balls) from the convenience store on your way to school or work!

-It doesn’t matter whether you live in a big city like Tokyo or somewhere less metropolitan, your life in Japan is bound to touch on many aspects of the country’s
+It doesn’t matter whether you live in a big city like Tokyo or somewhere less metropolitan, your life in Japan is bound to touch on many aspects of the country’s culture.

 One of the safest countries in the world